cyb0rgdoll/azurecheatsheet/README.md

 # azurecheatsheet
 💻 Microsoft Azure Fundamentals (AZ-900) Cheat Sheet

-The Microsoft Azure Fundamentals (AZ-900) exam is designed for candidates looking to demonstrate foundational knowledge of cloud services and how they are provided with Microsoft Azure.
+It is designed for candidates looking to demonstrate foundational knowledge of cloud services and how they are provided with Microsoft Azure.
 It covers core cloud concepts, Azure services, security, pricing, and more.

 --------------------------------------------------------